actions/stale/README.md

 #### include-only-assigned

-If set to `true`, only the issues ot the pull requests with an assignee will be marked as stale automatically.
+If set to `true`, only the issues or the pull requests with an assignee will be marked as stale automatically.

 Default value: `false`